 Near the top of the priority list was the inclusion of bacterial indicators of swimming safety from inland waters.
-The new data management system, including the new BeachWatch database, its data feed into CEDEN, and having CEDEN feed data to the Safe to Swim "My Water Quality" web portal will allow inland bacterial indicator data and inland water swimming safety to be evaluated and displayed in the portal.
+The new data management system, including the new BeachWatch database, its data feed into CEDEN, and having CEDEN feed data to the Safe to Swim Portal will allow inland bacterial indicator data and inland water swimming safety to be evaluated and displayed in the portal.
 The workgroup will develop a plan to effectively evaluate and display inland water swimming safety data and assessment information.

 Work towards addressing the top public priorities was initiated.
 Although the priority list gave the Workgroup a good start towards addressing the two priority questions, it was decided that the Workgroup will initiate informational surveys to best determine agency and public resource manager needs, resources and mandates.
-Progress towards developing survey tools and addressing "what agency decision makers want to know about swimming safety on a local, regional and statewide basis and how to best inform decision making" was initiated and will continue into 2012.
+Progress towards developing survey tools and addressing "what agency decision makers want to know about swimming safety on a local, regional and statewide basis and how to best inform decision making" was initiated in 2012 and a workgroup meeting to review and discuss the survey is needed before sending it to the wider data community.

-"Safe to Swim" Workgroup Participation
+Safe to Swim Workgroup Participation

-There have been 15-20 active members of the workgroup.
-Members come from the county health agencies, the State and Regional Water Boards, NGOs, data center experts and US EPA.
-At the last meeting it was determined to increase the frequency of meetings so that the Workgroup can have greater efficacy in its mission.
-Workgroup committees/task groups have been identified and it is anticipated that additional committees/task groups will be created in 2012.
+There were 15-20 members of the workgroup.
+Members come from the county health agencies, the State and Regional Water Boards, NGOs, data center experts and USEPA.
+At the last meeting it was planned to increase the frequency of meetings so that the Workgroup can have greater efficacy in its mission.
+This was not accomplished in 2012.